The Night Manager [Season 2] Focus Review

 David Farr & Georgi Banks-Davies

 It seems that the, David Farr, the show creator of “The Night Manager”, is a boxing fan.
 So far, we have seen two epic rounds (seasons) of an ongoing personal duel between the protagonist, Jonathan Pine (Tom Hiddleston) and the antagonist, Richard Onslow Roper (Hugh Laurie), in a new global arena.
-And, as the shocking finale scenes of the second season suggest, there is going to be a third round of another head-to-head confrontation between the British undercover agent, Pine and the British arms dealer, Roper.
-So, we sincerely hope that the viewers of this series will not have to wait for another decade for the next season.
+And, as the shocking finale scenes of the second season suggest, there is going to be a grand third and final round of another head-to-head confrontation between the British undercover agent, Pine and the British arms dealer, Roper.

-Anyway, both the writer, David Farr and the director, Georgi Banks-Davies, have managed to surprise us with the twists and turns in this contemporary spy tale.
+Anyway, both the writer, David Farr and the (another talented female) director, Georgi Banks-Davies, have managed to surprise us with the twists and turns in this contemporary spy tale.
 No doubt, this spy drama is a clever and intelligent show.
 In fact, it is indeed an engrossing watch, almost like viewing a fine game of chess.
 The second season, and especially the last episode of the series, really pulled the proverbial rabbit out of the hat.
 The twist in the tale is certainly going to send the shock waves.

 Kudos to both of them, David and Georgi, for keeping us engaged and committed to this modern-day espionage tale for a month.
 And now we eagerly await the next season and seek a few answers.

 Is the personal battle over for the manager?